kaazing/gateway/doc/security/p_tls_trusted.md

     A trusted certificate is obtained by creating a CSR and sending that request to a public Certificate Authority, such as Symantec, Thawte, and Entrust, or to a Certificate Authority that is already configured in your corporate network, such as a Windows Domain Controller running as a Certificate Authority.
 A CSR is a public key generated on the server running the Gateway that validates information about the server and your organization when you request a certificate.
 To create a CSR, do the following:

-    1. Create a private key for the host name the Gateway will use in its `accept` element (the host name clients will use when connecting to the Gateway):
+    1. Create a private key for the host name the Gateway will use in its `accept` element (the host name clients will use when connecting to the Gateway).
+Substitute your *GATEWAY_HOME* and *password* in the example:

         ```
-        keytool -genkeypair -alias example.com -keysize 2048 -keyalg RSA-keystore "*GATEWAY\_HOME*\\conf\\keystore.db" -storetype JCEKS-storepass *password*
+        keytool -genkeypair -alias example.com -keysize 2048 -keyalg RSA-keystore
+        "GATEWAY_HOME\conf\keystore.db" -storetype JCEKS-storepass password
         ```

         You will be prompted to provide information about your organization.
 This information is used to verify the CSR in the future.